Analyzing Bloomin Brands's Unusual Options Activity | Benzinga

 Analyzing Bloomin Brands's Unusual Options Activity

-Shares of Bloomin Brands (NASDAQ:BLMN) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $24.98.
+Shares of Bloomin Brands (NASDAQ:BLMN) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $25.7.

 - Sentiment: BEARISH